-A new outbreak event of a yet undetermined FMD SAT-type was reported on 21 February 2024 and is localized in one commercial farm situated in Frankfort State Vet Area in the Free State Province.
+An outbreak event of a yet undetermined FMD SAT-type was reported on 21 February 2024 and is localized in one commercial farm situated in Frankfort State Vet Area in the Free State Province.
 The index farm has been placed under quarantine and no movement of animals is allowed onto or off the farm.
-The neighbouring farms have been placed under precautionary quarantine.
-Adjacent farms with cloven hoofed livestock were subjected to clinical and serological surveillance.
+The neighbouring farms have been placed under precautionary quarantine and subjected to clinical and serological surveillance.
 All results of clinical and serological surveillance on adjacent farms have been negative.

 There is no clinical or serological evidence that FMD virus has circulated on either the index farm, or the adjacent farms.
 The source of the outbreak has not yet been confirmed, but the epidemiological investigation is ongoing.
 Epidemiologically linked locations and linked auctions are being followed up to gain information of origin and destination of animals.
+The animals that tested positive on the index farm were subjected to controlled slaughter.
+A representative number of animals on the farm will be retested after 28 days to confirm the absence of virus circulation on the farm.